 Throughout the year specialised events like lambing, calving and shearing highlight what is typically going on in farms around the country.
 Airfield is a working farm with a milking Jersey herd, as well as sheep, pigs, chickens and donkeys.
 The farm has 50 laying hens including Rhode Island Red Hybrids and fancy fowl such as Legbars and Arucanas.

 There is a daily schedule of farming activities to watch – 10.00 am Egg collection at the hen houses; 10.30 am Jersey Herd Milking in the farmyard; and 11.00 am Calf feeding in the farmyard.
+There is also animal feeding at 3.30 pm.

 The gardens at Airfield have been re-designed by the award winning landscape designer Arabella Lennox-Boyd.
 There is a refurbished walled garden and a tea garden.
 The freshly designed New Food Garden is a place where Airfield shares its commitment to the production and consumption of local, seasonal home grown food.
 The vineyard is an interesting addition to an Irish kitchen garden as is the display of native Irish apple trees.